pbastowski/angular2-now/README.md

 // The component "name", below, is optional.
 If you don't supply a component name
 // then the camelCased selector name will be used.
 If the selector name is not supplied then
-// the current module name, as specified with angular.module(), will be used
+// the current module name, as specified with SetModule(), will be used
 // to bootstrap the app.
 // In your HTML add "<my-app></my-app>" within the body, where you want your app to exist.
 // The '<content></content>' template ensures that any content is transcluded.